sandhawke/dv/README.md

 The selection and authentication of LLM service (eg API keys) is done via llpipe.

-## Not Concurrent

-These scripts keep state in files in the project directory.
-If two people, or you working two windows, run commands that modify state, things could get very confused.
-Run the scripts in one window, and maybe look at the results in other windows.

-It's fine to do things in two different project directories at the same time.

 ## Installation

 To install, clone the repo then add its bin directory to your path.
 No compilation is required as all tools are shell scripts.
 You will need /bin/bash on your system, along with a few other shell commands.